Programming

 The other day a coworker said,

 Some times you get situations where the specification for the unit or module you are writing just are not available.
 The code writing is a discovery process as much as anything else.
 Moreover, some of the packages and methods being called don’t have predictable or documented behavior.
 That’s ugly and horrible, and I don’t know how that’s allowed, but nonetheless, from the perspective of someone who wants to do unit testing in such an environment, can you give any tips?
+I mean, do you mock up approximations to what you think these external things should be doing if you really don’t know what they are doing?
+Do you do your best, updating mocks and tests, “in the face of adversity”?

-Code Underwriters Lloyds of London is able to do what they do thanks to the concept of underwriters.
+Lloyds of London is able to do what they do thanks to the concept of underwriters.
 The simplistic version is that a risk is spread amongst a group of underwriters.
 If nothing goes wrong they get a cut of the profits relative the the percentage of the risk they took on.
 If things go wrong they take pay for whatever portion of the risk they agreed to take on.

-Defensive Programming 101 For any given programmer the following statement should always be treated as truth:
+For any given programmer the following statement should always be treated as truth:

 My code sucks, but your code sucks more - Dave Astels [deleted post]

 Good version control habits and test coverage will get you out of most jams related to your own code but we rarely write apps that are comprised of just our code.
 There are almost always libraries from other people code that you’ll include to save yourself from having to re-invent the wheel.
+Obviously you don’t want to start writing unit tests for code from other projects (you’d never finish) but there are some basic steps you can take to minimize your chances of failure.\

 99 lines of code on the wall.